yassine-yahya/Module-Servers/hotel-bookings-api/README.md

 In this challenge you must make an Express app which provides an API to manage a list of hotel bookings, in JSON format.

+For extra interest, a miniature EJS front-end has been provided to help you to think through some of the functionality.

 In the advanced part of this exercise you will modify your React hotel app which you built during the React module, to read, create, and delete room bookings.

-We also provide a basic React front-end to allow you to test some of the functionality.

 ### Requirements